Server data from the Official MCP Registry

 Recall keeps missing on obvious paraphrases

-Lower the threshold (recall(task=..., threshold=0.7)) or raise top_k to see candidates. all-MiniLM-L6-v2 is small and fast — for higher-quality matching set SUBCONSCIOUS_EMBEDDING_MODEL=all-mpnet-base-v2.
+Lower the threshold (recall(task=..., threshold=0.7)) or raise top_k to see candidates. all-MiniLM-L6-v2 is small and fast.
+For higher-quality matching set SUBCONSCIOUS_EMBEDDING_MODEL=all-mpnet-base-v2.

 Tests fail with a sentence-transformers download error